Originally published in The Leninist No.7 April 1984. Available on our archive here

 The 38th (liquidationist) Congress of our Party does not compare at all favourably with the First Conference of Supporters of The Leninist, especially in the manner in which business was conducted (see The Leninist No.6, Editorial).
 Unlike the First Conference, the platform at the Congress in November stifled all debate and exchange of opinion, severely restricted floor speakers’ time, and generally set its seal on a Eurocommunist takeover.
 Whereas, as stated above, First Conference floor speakers were allowed ten minutes on each occasion they spoke and sometimes more by permission of Conference, the Congress closed session saw a farcical one minute limit imposed with swingeing restrictions on speech content within that time.
 Some delegates to Congress were prevented from speaking at all in the closed session.

-In contrast to the upsurge surrounding the launch of The Leninist as a monthly paper following the decisive First Conference, a wave of has spread amongst the ranks of Party centrists since the Congress.
-Such centrists are despondent because they have believed their own propaganda.
-The centrists’ view that they would ‘win congress’ has been sorely disappointed.
+In contrast to the upsurge surrounding the launch of The Leninist as a monthly paper following the decisive First Conference, a wave of disillusion has spread amongst the ranks of Party centrists since Congress.
+Such centrists are despondent because they have believed their own misleading propaganda.
+The centrists’ view that they would ‘win Congress’ has been sorely disappointed.

 Open discussion as the means of resolving difficulties was the great strength of the First Conference.
 In comparison with the manoeuvrings of opportunists at the Congress and the victory of the Euros, the First Conference provides a sounding board for the battles that lie before Leninists.